sdaau/openjscad_example_selfhost_spa_webpage/README.md

 In this case, the folder with the webpage example will be in `/tmp/openjscad_example_selfhost_spa_webpage_git/build_openjscad_spa/example_webpage`

-Or - run the commands in the Bash script manually - which is presented in the next section.
+Or -- run the commands in the Bash script manually, which is presented in the next section.

 ## Manually run commands